tpeterka/decaf/README.md

 }
 ```

-    - The callbacks must be built into a shared object (dynamically loaded library or plugin).

-- A workflow in the following form:
+- A workflow takes the following form:
 ```
 struct Workflow          // an entire workflow
 {